Over the years I have been asked hundreds of questions regarding Plumbing and Gas, some more than others.

 72. How often should filters be changed?

-Depends on the type of filter, usage and cleanliness of you water supply, but generally every 6 months
+Depends on the type of filter, usage, and cleanliness of your water supply, but generally every 6 months.

-73. Do you run hot or cold to a dish washer?
+73. Do you run hot or cold water to a dishwasher?

-74. Do you run hot or cold to a washing machine?
+74. Do you run hot or cold water to a washing machine?

 75. The pressure in our shower drops when the kitchen tap is turned on, what can we do?

 This is usually caused by incorrect pipe sizing.
 You need to get a plumber to have a look to see what can do done.
-If the pipe is accessible,?then routine task.,
+If the pipe is accessible, then it’s a routine task.

 76. Are there any warning signs before a drain blocks up?